Anaheed M. Al-Hardan

 Biography

-Anaheed Al-Hardan is an associate professor in the Department of Sociology and Criminology at Howard University.
 She is a global and historical sociologist, and her research examines anticolonial social practices and knowledge-making across the Global South.
 Her first book, Palestinians in Syria: Nakba Memories of Shattered Communities (Columbia University Press, 2016), co-winner of the Academic Prize at the London Palestine Book Awards, is a study of Palestinian refugee communities’ countermemorial practices across generations as a form of resistance to their ongoing colonial dispossession.
-She is also the co-editor, with J. Go, of Anticolonialism and Social Thought (Cambridge University Press, 2025), which brings together diverse essays that demonstrate how anticolonialism in history has produced a dissident social theory and imaginary with relevance for today.
-Her current book project, African-Asian Anticolonialism: The Reimagination of Arab Freedom and Internationalist Solidarity, traces Bandung-era knowledge production through transnational networks that centered on the West Asia and North Africa region.
+Palestinians in Syria was translated into Arabic and published by the Institute for Palestine Studies in Beirut in 2020.
+She is also the co-editor, with J. Go, of Anticolonialism and Social Thought (Cambridge University Press, 2025), which brings together essays that demonstrate how anticolonialism in history has produced a dissident social theory and imaginary with relevance for today.
+Her current book project, African-Asian Anticolonialism: The Reimagination of Arab Freedom and Internationalist Solidarity, takes the postcolonial nation-state’s transnational infrastructure of anticolonial knowledge production in the aftermath of the Second World War as its starting point, and makes the case for a conceptual tradition around a vast dissident theoretical lexicon which these infrastructures enabled, and as retold through archival research and fragments accross Cairo, Beirut, Bandung, New Delhi, Accra, London, Paris and E. Berlin.

-In addition to her scholarly work, Dr. Al-Hardan has curated “African-Asian Archives of Decolonization,” a special collection of Arabic-language materials from the decolonization era centered on the Cairo-based Afro-Asian Peoples’ Solidarity Organization and its networks at the American University of Beirut’s University Libraries.
+In addition to her scholarship, Dr. Al-Hardan has curated “African-Asian Archives of Decolonization,” a special collection of Arabic-language materials from the decolonization era centered on the Cairo-based Afro-Asian Peoples’ Solidarity Organization and its networks at the American University of Beirut’s University Libraries.
 She has also most recently been awarded the English PEN Translates Award for her co-translation, with maia tabet, into English the late poet and writer Mohammad Al-Asa’ad’s genre-bending magic realist work of literary non-fiction on the 1948 Nakba, Children of the Dew (forthcoming with Tilted Axis Press).